katedobroth/test-doc/_sections/cloud_sockets.md

 ## Kafka and Zookeeper {#kafka_strings}

-Depending on the Cazena configuration at your site, you may have access to a multinode Kafka cluster.
+Depending on the Cazena configuration at your site, you may have access to a Kafka cluster.

 * This type of cluster requires a [site-to-site configuration](#cgw_cazena_gateway) for the Cazena gateway.
-* Endpoints are TLS and require Kerberos authentication
+* Endpoints are TLS and require Kerberos authentication.

 ### Step 1: Kerberos setup
 {:.step}

-1. In the command line, create a file called `client.properties` with the following:
+1. The Kafka service is Kerberos-enabled as well as TLS-enabled.
+You will need to obtain the appropriate credentials prior to any actions.
+The following is an example file that holds authentication details.
+In this example, the file is called `client.properties`.

 <div class="code-wrapper">
 <pre class="indent copy-area" id="client-properties">